DanielKehoe/learn-rails-copilot/README.md

-# People
+# Learn Ruby on Rails with Copilot

-This is an archive of Markdown notes.
-The GitHub repository is a backup of files on my personal computer.
+This is an archive of Markdown notes for the book *Learn Ruby on Rails with Copilot*.
+The book is based on the original [*Learn Ruby on Rails*](https://learn-rails.com/) book.

-The notes were originally created:
-- in the Ulysses application beginning 2020-03-05
+The notes were originally created as Markdown notes in the [Obsidian](https://obsidian.md/) application beginning 2022-08-16.

-I migrated the notes to the Obsidian application and backed them up to GitHub:
-- 2022-08-07 (from Ulysses)

 ## GitIgnore